Vets, Please Stop With the Kennel Cough “Vaccines”, They Don’t Work and They’re not Necessary…

 - Chemical flea and worm control in dogs with no fleas or worms

-It’s like trying to dose for a common cold.
-It’s different between homes, between towns, between cities.
-There is no cure.
-In particular, they have dug up a very useful quote by WSAVA (World Small Animal Veterinary Association), whom all the vets take their advice from:
+Below is a quote by WSAVA (World Small Animal Veterinary Association), whom all the vets take their advice from:

 Kennel cough is a localised infection, meaning it is local to the respiratory tract.
 It is an infection that does not lend itself to to prevention by vaccination

-If your vet is recommending a kennel cough “vaccination” then they’re going against the advice coming down from the very top.
+The kennel cough “vaccine” doesn’t guarantee protection in the slightest.
+That’s why the vet industry has it down as an “optional” extra.
+If your vet is enforcing a kennel cough “vaccination” then they’re going against the advice coming down from the very top.

-The KC vaccine is a complete dupe guys.
-Kennel cough is like a common cold.
-We all get them.
-If your dog gets a cough, no biggie.
-Don’t be afraid.
+OK, he’s got a cold.
+No biggie, we all get them.
+If your dog gets a cough, don’t fret.
 Rest him up.
-Don’t attach a lead to his collar for a few weeks (all the more reason to invest in a harness!), rest him up, give him some natural immune boosters including Echinacea, Oregano oil, Astragalus or raw garlic.
-You can find them in your local health shop.
-While there definitely pick up some Slippery Elm which will help restore the mucous lining of his throat.
+Don’t attach a lead to his collar for a few weeks (all the more reason to invest in a harness!), rest him up, give him some natural immune boosters such as Echinacea.
+Studies show Echinacea is highly effective at treating upper respiratory infections in dogs.
+Don’t buy stuff for dogs, it’s more expensive, here is the perfectly good Echinacea on Amazon.
+While you’re there, definitely pick up some Slippery Elm which will help restore the mucous lining of his throat.

-You can also give them baby Benelyn to ease the congestion (dose according to body size, check it doesn’t contain artificial sweetener like xylitol which are bad for you but downright dangerous to dogs).
+You can also give them baby Benelyn to ease the congestion (dose according to body size) but please check it doesn’t contain artificial sweetener like xylitol which is very bad for dogs.